kjmj/iTunes-top100/README.md

 # ITunesTop100
 Live website: https://kjmj.github.io/iTunes-top100/

 This website shows the top 100 albums on iTunes at any given time.
-I have used [angular](https://angular.io/) to build it.
+I have used [Angular](https://angular.io/) to build it.
+[Travis CI](https://travis-ci.com) is used for CI/CD.
+Whenever new code is pushed to the master branch, Travis will try to run a build, and if successful, automatically deploy to production.

 ## Setup
 Run `npm install` to install all dependencies.